ki4jgt/Book-of-the-Damned/README.md

 # Obligations

-The Damned are a solitary order with 3 primary obligations:
+The Damned are a solitary order with 4 primary obligations:

 1. Ten percent of everything which comes to them must be donated back to their communities.
 2. Public discussion is to be encouraged and embraced.
+3. They are to preserve localized Truth.
-3. They are to speak to their hearts daily.
+4. They are to speak to their hearts daily.

 # The Immutable Truth